 # Expect to see your variable names; if missing, this is the cause

-How to spot it: Runtime error process.env.X is undefined, or the build log’s env list doesn’t include the variable name.
+How to spot it: Runtime error process.env.X is undefined in the function/server logs, or the build log’s resolved env list does not include the variable name.

 2. Client-side code reads a var without the required prefix

-Each framework only exposes prefixed vars to the browser bundle.
-Anything else is silently replaced with undefined at build time:
+Each framework exposes only prefixed vars to the browser bundle.
+Anything else is silently replaced with undefined at build time, so server-side code sees the value but the browser does not:

 // Inside an Astro component